lignazio71/daumUSB2BLE/README.md

 The ergo-bike can set the power in steps of 5W.
 For training in ergo mode is perfect.
 In simulation mode it feels a bit slow in reacting to the slope changes of the road.
-Changing gear is aslo a bit slow but one can change many gear steps faster than ony a real bike.
+Changing gear is aslo a bit slow but on the other hand you can change many gear steps at once, much faster than on a real bike.

 ## Enjoy it !
 --------------------------------------------------------------------

 ## Settings
-Some notes I left from the original description:
+Some notes I left from the original description of [weinzmi](https://github.com/weinzmi/daumUSB2BLE):

 ## Configuration for simulation mode